kylecoberly/simple-sheets/README.md

 Authenticates via a [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) by passing in the `client_email` and `private_key` values provided by the `.json` file that Google Service Accounts generate.
 See [service-account-credentials.json](service-account-credentials.json) for an example.

+Now includes tools for clearing and seeding sheets with data, which is useful for writing automated tests against spreadsheets.

 ## API

 ### `getRows`